Wheellog/Wheellog.Android/README.md

 # WheelLogAndroid

-One more try for make it working on Inmotion V8
+One more try to make it working with Inmotion V8

 Pebble app code